-Cross training has fast become a popular way for many fitness lovers and athletes to enhance their training.
-For many runners specifically, cross training is a great way to push them further and faster and to avoid injuries so close to the race.
-Cross training often helps build other aspects of fitness that isn’t always focused on during running – including core, strength, resistance, stretching and low impact endurance.
+Cross-training has fast become a popular way for many fitness lovers and athletes to enhance their training.
+For many runners specifically, cross-training is a great way to push them further and faster and to avoid injuries so close to the race.
+Cross-training often helps build other aspects of fitness that isn’t always focused on during running – including core, strength, resistance, stretching and low impact endurance.
 “One of the benefits that multi-sport athletes have over runners is that they are able to perform swim and cycling workouts in between run workouts,” explains Matt Russ, a US triathlon, cycling and road running coach.
 “This helps reduce the stress caused by the pounding of running, but the athlete still receives the aerobic benefit of training.”

-Cross training can take the place in the form of EMS training like BODYTEC® and strength training, spin classes, swimming, hill walking, or a static bike, and all depends on your goals, time availability, and interests.
+Cross-training can take the place in the form of EMS strength training like BODYTEC and spin classes, swimming, hill walking, or a static bike, and all depends on your goals, time availability, and interests.

-- - Less risk of injury
+Less risk of injury

 Inadequate strength from a lack of training can cause instability in the hips, knees and ankles of runners, which can then lead to painful injuries.
-This can be corrected by adding cross training to your regular running routine.
+This can be corrected by adding cross-training to your regular running routine.
 The addition of a lower-impact exercise takes some of the pressure off of weaker muscles whilst strengthening them at the same time.

-- - Low-impact, big results
+Low-impact, big results

-Cross training is an excellent way to get your heart and lungs pumping without actually being on the road and putting pressure on already heavily stressed muscles or injuries.
+Cross-training is an excellent way to get your heart and lungs pumping without actually being on the road and putting pressure on already heavily stressed muscles or injuries.
 It also helps to engage and build muscle groups that are typically not utilised that much, if at all, during running.
-Swimming in particular, provides a decent amount of resistance without any damaging impact on joints and muscles.
+Swimming, in particular, provides a decent amount of resistance without any damaging impact on joints and muscles.

-For those who have sustained an injury in the months leading up to the Old Mutual Two Oceans Marathon, cross training can help keep your fitness and strength up without aggravating the injury, and, aid the recovery process.
-Cross training also helps correct any root problems allowing you to minimise the chance of a reoccurring injury.
-Because there is no strain on your joints as you don’t use any weights during your workout, EMS is used by physiotherapists to rehabilitate and maintain and improve fitness levels while you heal.
+For those who have sustained an injury in the months leading up to a marathon or big race, cross-training can help keep your fitness and strength up without aggravating the injury, and, aid the recovery process.
+Cross-training also helps correct any root problems allowing you to minimise the chance of a reoccurring injury.
+Because there is no strain on your joints as you don’t use any weights during your workout, EMS is used by physiotherapists to rehabilitate, maintain and improve fitness and strength levels while you heal.
 It’s an ideal solution for those with joint problems or back pain.

 One sign of a good runner is flexibility.
 This means having the ability to run with minimal internal resistance from muscles and joints; thus allowing you to better the efficiency of your stride.
 Minimal internal resistance also means you reduce your risk of injury as your muscles and joints can withstand more by performing more efficiently.

-- - Muscle and joint strength
+Muscle and joint strength